We may earn a commission if you make a purchase through the links on our website.

 Pros:

-• Can manage packages across many popular Linux distributions
+• Cross-Distribution Support: Can manage packages across multiple popular Linux distributions, enhancing versatility.

 Cons: